nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-intro.md

 - We will write JSX to be returned from our component's render method.
 Multi-line JSX can be written if you include parenthesis around the JSX:
 ```
 render() {
+  // zoe's preference on what can go here: helper functions that manipulate what is going to go to the DOM
   return (
     <div className="GreetingComponent">
       <h1>Hello World!</h1>